Primary Care in Rochester and Kasson

 • Mayo Clinic considers those who qualify for either the injectable or the nasal spray vaccine both as equivalent options and does not recommend one over the other.
 The manufacturer has made major improvements and strong evidence supports this recommendation.

-• For those 65 years and older, Mayo Clinic recommends the high-dose flu vaccine.
+• For those 65 years and older and patients aged 18 through 64 years with solid organ transplants who are taking immunocompromising medications, Mayo Clinic recommends the high-dose flu vaccine.

 • Patients who have egg allergies, including those with allergies that cause more than hives, no longer need a special vaccine or a referral to an allergy specialist.
 Also, they won't need to be observed for 30 minutes after receiving the vaccine.
 Studies show that patients with egg allergies have no increase in allergic reactions to the flu vaccine than non-allergic patients.
 Any allergic reaction to the flu vaccine is very rare.